haberdashPI/vscode-master-key/notes.md

   - fix the repeat keybindings
   - fix default expansion

+## Future releases

 after first release

 - good documentation of the code
+- good documentation of the binding format
 - vim style bindings?
-(I think this could come in a separate release)
+(I think this could come in a separate release; or just never do it, wait until someone wants it)

-BUG: repeat argument is not work for the repeat action command (e.g. I cannot repeat the last action ten times)

 REFACTOR: add prettier config and apply new style to all files
 REFACTOR: cleanup up and document code, make it nice and readable